zambal/eml/README.md

 ["Hello 2014!"]
 ```
 `nil` is a non-existing value in Eml.
 As will be later shown, it can be used to discard
-elements when traversing an eml tree.
+nodes when traversing an eml tree.
 The other examples show the parser also tries to
 concatenate all binary data.
 Furthermore, although Eml content is always a list, its
-elements can not be lists.
+nodes can not be lists.
 The native parser thus flattens all input data in order to
 guarantee Eml content always is a single list.
 Tuples aren't supported by default,
 as can be seen in the last example.

 #### Querying eml

-`Eml.Markup` implements the Elixir `Enumerable` protocol for traversing a tree of
+`Eml.Element` implements the Elixir `Enumerable` protocol for traversing a tree of
-elements.
+nodes.
 Let's start with creating something to query
 ```elixir
 iex(14)> e = eml do
 ...(14)>   html do